surajverma2587/react-basics/docs/README.md

 }
 ```

+#### Function-based Components

-* Function-based Components: You can think of these as pure functions because they will always render and behave the same, given the same props.
+You can think of these as pure functions because they will always render and behave the same, given the same props.
 Also, they don't care about lifecycle methods or have their own internal state.

 ```javascript
 const MyComponent = (props) => {